 - Benefits administration

 - Family and Medical Leave Act administration

-One of the primary reasons small businesses investigate PEOs as an option is that PEOs administer employee benefits.
+One of the primary reasons businesses investigate PEOs as an option is that PEOs administer employee benefits.

-PEOs shoulder the burden of administering the health insurance plan, meaning that small businesses do not have to worry about plan administration.
+PEOs shoulder the burden of administering the health insurance plan, meaning that businesses do not have to worry about plan administration.
 Instead of needing a dedicated HR person on-site to answer employees’ questions or walk them through the insurance enrollment process, the PEO handles that.
 That means, of course, that you must choose your PEO wisely, since your employees will be directly impacted by the level of service offered by the PEO.

 PEO insurance means the PEO is responsible for the entire relationship with the carrier, from policy selection to renewals to pricing changes.
 Clients don’t have to worry about those issues, so they can focus on their core business instead.